 Cinnamon Swirl French Toast Recipe

-The secret is to take a package of Krusteaz Cinnamon Swirl Crumb Cake & Muffin Mix, but don’t stay common and make muffins with it.
+The secret is to take a package of Krusteaz Cinnamon Swirl Crumb Cake & Muffin Mix, but don’t stay basic and make muffins with it.

 Nope, not this time.
 (Although muffins are quite delectable.)